 Is eating dairy free right for me?

-After working with many different clients over the past 3 years as an R.H.N., I can say that most of my clients benefit from removing conventional dairy products from their diet.
+After working with many different clients over the past 6 years, I can say that most of my clients benefit from removing conventional dairy products from their diet.
 However, this isn’t something I recommend to everyone!
 It’s important to address your personal nutrition needs, your relationship with food (would this be too restricting for you?) and other factors.
 I recommend working with a Holistic Nutritionist to see if eating dairy-free is right for you.

 Did you know: close to 65% of the world’s entire population is lactose intolerant!?